White Sox vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox have played as the underdog in nine of their past 10 games and have gone 3-6 in those contests.
+- In nine games as the underdog over the last 10 matchups, the White Sox have a record of 2-7.

-- In their last 10 matchups with a total posted by sportsbooks, the White Sox and their opponents are 5-5-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by sportsbooks, the White Sox and their opponents are 5-5-0 when it comes to hitting the over.

-- The last 10 White Sox games have not had a runline set by bookmakers.
-In three consecutive games, Chicago and its opponent have fallen short of the over/under, with the average total established by bookmakers being 9.5 runs.
+- The past 10 White Sox games have not had a runline set by oddsmakers.
+The average over/under set by oddsmakers in Chicago's past four contests has been 9.5, a streak during which the White Sox and their opponents have gone under every time.

 White Sox Betting Records & Stats

-- This season, Chicago has won two of its three games when it's the underdog by at least +180 on the moneyline.
+- Chicago has entered 31 games this season as the underdog by +120 or more and is 9-22 in those contests.

-- The White Sox have an implied victory probability of 35.7% according to the moneyline set for this matchup.
+- The White Sox have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.

-- Chicago and its opponents have hit the over in 47 of its 106 games with a total this season.
+- Chicago and its opponents have gone over the total this season in 47 of its 107 opportunities.

-- In 12 games with a line this season, the White Sox have a mark of 6-6-0 against the spread.
+- The White Sox have an against the spread mark of 6-6-0 in 12 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!